nanobox-io/nanobox-docs/source/data-management/managing-live-data.html.md

 ---
-title: Remotely Managing Data
+title: Managing Live Data
 description: Nanobox allows you to securely connect to live data components and manage data using your tool of choice.
 ---

 **Note:** *This doc only pertains to managing data on production servers.
-For information about managing data in your local dev environment, check out the [Managing Local Data](/local-dev/managing-local-data/) doc.*
+For information about managing data in your local dev environment, check out the [Managing Local Data](/data-management/managing-local-data/) doc.*

 Nanobox allows you to securely connect to your live data component(s) and manage them using your tool of choice.
 You have two options for remotely managing your data.